 Dr. Ajeet Kaushik, assistant professor of chemistry at Florida Polytechnic University, joined scientists around the world in shifting his attention in 2020 toward addressing the COVID-19 pandemic.

-Kaushik published several scientific papers in 2020 that explore the use of nanomedicine, biosensors, and artificial intelligence to diagnose and combat COVID-19.
-The World Health Organization (WHO) has added four of these papers to its database of global literature on coronavirus disease.
+Kaushik published several scientific papers in 2020 and 2021 that explore the use of nanomedicine, biosensors, and artificial intelligence to diagnose and combat COVID-19.
+The World Health Organization (WHO) has added nine of these papers to its database of global literature on coronavirus disease.

 “If a country is facing a problem, as part of the University I have to do my best to solve this problem,” Kaushik said.
 “When the Ebola virus and the Zika virus came about, my advisor told me that we are working for humanity.
 We are working for society, so we have to do our best to solve a problem that is very important.”

 Kaushik’s ongoing research focus has involved exploring advanced electrochemical sensing systems and nanomedicine for personalized health wellness.
-His most recent addition to the database was a paper on manipulative magnetic nanomedicine and the future of COVID-19 therapy, which was published in the journal Expert Opinion on Drug Delivery.
+His contributions to the database include a paper on manipulative magnetic nanomedicine and the future of COVID-19 therapy, which was published in the journal Expert Opinion on Drug Delivery.